-After getting a one or multiple dental implants inserted, the recovery is conveniently short.
-However, the recovery time may vary depending on how the procedure went, how well you take care of yourself afterwards, and how your body reacts to the implant.
+After getting one or multiple dental implants inserted, the recovery is conveniently short.
+However, the recovery time may vary depending on how the procedure went, how well you take care of yourself afterward, and how your body reacts to the implant.

 Dental Implant Recovery Time

 But what is the general recovery time after dental implant surgery?

 Typically, it will take 5-7 days for all the symptoms to subside.
 However, some patients may experience a longer recovery time due to some different factors.